 Does Binance have a MiCA license?

-Can EU users still use Binance?
+Can EU users use Binance after July 1, 2026?

 Why did Binance choose Greece?